AndroidPillars/Node.js/README.md

 # JavaScript in Browser Environment:

  - In the Browser Environment window object is the top level wrapper object and the document object will come inside window   object.
-- In Browser -> Inspect -> console.
+- In Browser -> Inspect -> console
   &nbsp;
   ```ruby
     window
   ```
-    - It displays windows properties
+    - where, window displays windows properties
+    &nbsp;
   ```ruby
     window.open("www.AndroidPillars.com")
   ```
   ```ruby
     window.document
   ```
-   - indicates the current screen of browser.
+   - window.document indicates the current screen of browser.
+   &nbsp;
+    ```ruby
+    document.querySelector("body").style.backgroundColor="red";
+    ```
-- document.querySelector("body").style.backgroundColor="red"; -> changes the background color of the screen.
+   - It changes the background color of the screen.

 # JavaScript in Node.js Environment: